shsagir/play-area-sync/docs/app-design.md

 ---

 template:      article
-reviewed:      2017-12-20
+reviewed:      2018-05-09
 title:         Application design & optimization
 naviTitle:     Application design
 lead:          Best practices: from development to production, from backend to frontend.
 group:         platform
-stack:         pro
+stack:         all

 ---

 Of course: in case of a performance problem we can always throw more hardware on your App, but that won't always help when the problem is in the code somewhere.
 We want you to encourage to **design for performance** and scalability.
 And that is all about thinking a bit ahead.

-> Most people make the mistake of thinking design is what it looks like.
-That’s not what we think design is.
-It’s not just what it looks like and feels like.
-Design is how it works.

-Steve Jobs

 ## Backend design

 The performance of a modern web application depends on the hosting environment AND the application design.
-In short: we are in this together!
-We — fortrabbit — as your hosting vendor, are responsible to provide a great, scalable and [secure](security) infrastructure.
+In short: **We are in this together!** We — fortrabbit — as your hosting vendor, are responsible to provide a great, scalable and [secure](security) infrastructure.
 You, as the developer, are responsible to leverage this infrastructure by good application design.

 ### Prepare to cache